UWPCE-Python220-Self-Paced/assignment-08-Schlages/README.md

 python -m pip uninstall peewee
 ```

-2. Install *peewee* directly from its master Github repository (do this in a separate folder, not within your assignment's folder):
+1. Install *peewee* directly from its master Github repository (do this in a separate folder, not within your assignment's folder):
 ```
 git clone https://github.com/coleifer/peewee.git
 cd peewee
 python setup.py install
 ```
+1. You can safely delete the *peewee* directory created in the previous step after installing.
+It is not needed anymore and it should not be part of the pull request for your assignment.

-3. *create_index()* requires that the column you're trying to make unique already exists, so you will need to create a dummy record first, use *create_index()* to make the desired column(s) unique and then delete the dummy record.
+1. *create_index()* requires that the column you're trying to make unique already exists, so you will need to create a dummy record first, use *create_index()* to make the desired column(s) unique and then delete the dummy record.
 Here is an example:

 ```
-from playhouse.dataset import DataSet from peewee import IntegrityError
+from playhouse.dataset import DataSet

-ds = DataSet('sqlite:///socialnetwork2.db')
+ds = DataSet('sqlite:///socialnetwork.db')

 Users = ds["UsersTable"]